RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 #### Semantics:

-Retrieve an item from the end of the external data queue to which Config_Push adds an element to the list.
-Set #Outcome to the value of the retrieved item.
+Retrieve an item from the end of the external data queue to which `Config_Push` adds an element to the list.
+Set `#Outcome` to the value of the retrieved item.

-If no item could be retrieved the indicator of the completion response is 'F'.
+If no item could be retrieved the indicator of the completion response is `'F'`.

 ### Config_Queued